kevinburke/haa/questions-for-brian-sonja.md

+- How did you hear about the HAA / realize it could be used to sue cities?

 - How did you decide to start CARLA?

-- Who "re-discovered" the HAA or realized it could be used to sue cities?

-- If the Planning Commission certified the EIR why was it appealed?
+- If the LafayettePlanning Commission certified the EIR why was it appealed?

 - would it have been better for the case if the city had actually voted to disapprove the Land Use permit?